 Code of Conduct Policy

-Iowa Code Section 261E.2 and Title 34 of the Code of Federal Regulations, Section 601.21, require the development, administration, and enforcement of a code of conduct governing educational loan activities.
-Our officers, employees, trustees and agents, including the alumni association, booster club, and other organizations associated with Buena Vista University, agree to the provisions of this Code of Conduct and will refrain from:
+Iowa Code Section 261F.2 and Title 34 of the Code of Federal Regulations, Section 601.21, require the development, administration, and enforcement of a code of conduct governing educational loan activities.
+Our officers, employees, trustees and agents, including the alumni association, booster club, and other organizations associated with insert college/university name, agree to the provisions of this Code of Conduct and will refrain from:

 - Refusing to certify or delaying the certification of an education loan based on a borrower’s choice of lender.